rajdeep-314/frosted-fractals/README.md

 ## Requirements

-Ensure that the Python module `pygame` is installed on your computer.
+Ensure that the Python library `pygame` is installed on your computer.
 I used the module for everything graphics-related.

 To install pygame in a virtual environment, simply use